johnnyshankman/hihat/README.md

 *hihat* is a free and simple way to play your music offline, similar to iTunes or Windows Media Player from the early 2000s.

-No socials, no lag, and no ads.
+No socials, no lag, no ads.

 Just music.